Skip to main content

 The Illinois written exam follows the NNAAP format.
 The 70 questions come from six content areas: • Physical Care Skills (45%) — bathing, grooming, feeding, transfers, positioning, catheter care, elimination • Safety & Emergency Procedures (14%) — fall prevention, RACE protocol, choking response, seizure care • Infection Control (14%) — handwashing, PPE order, isolation precautions, standard precautions • Resident Rights (11%) — OBRA protections, right to refuse, privacy, abuse and neglect reporting • Psychosocial Care Skills (8%) — therapeutic communication, dementia care, end-of-life support • Role of the Nurse Aide (8%) — scope of practice, documentation, chain of command Illinois has a large urban nursing home population, particularly in the Chicago area.
 Infection Control and Resident Rights questions are frequently specific about protocol — don't skip these sections during study.

-The Illinois CNA written exam is administered at Pearson VUE testing centers throughout the state: • Chicago (multiple locations) • Aurora and the western suburbs • Rockford • Springfield • Peoria • Champaign-Urbana • Joliet • Elgin • Naperville To find the nearest testing center and available exam dates, visit pearsonvue.com and search for Illinois nurse aide.
-Your training program will provide your authorization to test upon completion of the required coursework.
+The Illinois CNA written exam is administered at IDPH-approved testing sites managed through nurseaidetesting.com.
+Testing is available throughout the state including: • Chicago (multiple locations) • Aurora and the western suburbs • Rockford • Springfield • Peoria • Champaign-Urbana • Joliet • Elgin • Naperville To find the nearest testing site and available exam dates, visit nurseaidetesting.com and search for Illinois nurse aide testing.
+Your training program will provide your authorization to test upon completion of the required 120-hour coursework.
 Chicago-area testing slots fill up quickly — schedule your exam as soon as you receive your authorization.

 Illinois CNA Skills Test — What to Expect

-The clinical skills evaluation is conducted at a Pearson VUE skills testing facility.
+The clinical skills evaluation is conducted at an IDPH-approved skills testing site.
 You will demonstrate 5 randomly selected skills in front of a trained evaluator.
 Handwashing is evaluated within every skill — perform proper hand hygiene at the start and end of each skill demonstration.
 Illinois evaluators frequently cite handwashing errors as a leading reason for skills test failure.
-Commonly tested Illinois skills include: • Handwashing • Measuring and recording blood pressure • Providing perineal care for a female resident • Transferring a resident from bed to wheelchair using a gait belt • Providing passive range of motion for the hip and knee • Positioning in Fowler's position • Providing mouth care The Illinois Nurse Aide Candidate Handbook published by Pearson VUE contains the complete list of 25 skills and required steps for each.
+Commonly tested Illinois skills include: • Handwashing • Measuring and recording blood pressure • Providing perineal care for a female resident • Transferring a resident from bed to wheelchair using a gait belt • Providing passive range of motion for the hip and knee • Positioning in Fowler's position • Providing mouth care The Illinois Nurse Aide Candidate Handbook is available through nurseaidetesting.com and contains the complete list of 25 skills and required steps for each.

 How to Prepare for the Illinois CNA Exam